 To Titus, my true child in a common faith: Grace and peace from God the Father and Christ Jesus our Savior.Titus 1:4(NASB)

-It was after his release from a two-year gaol sentence in Rome that Paul and Titus travelled together to Crete and preached about the good news of the gospel of Christ to the Cretans.
-As the good news spread, churches started to spring-up around the island.
-However, it was necessary for Paul to return to Ephesus, and so he left Titus to continue the missionary work in Crete, teaching new coverts and appointing leaders in every new Church.
+It was after his release from a two-year jail sentence in Rome, that Paul and Titus travelled together to Crete and preached about the good news of the gospel of Christ to the Cretans.
+As the good news spread, churches started to spring up around the island.
+However, it was necessary for Paul to return to Ephesus and so he left Titus to continue the missionary work in Crete, teaching new coverts and appointing leaders in every new church.

 It is also by God's grace that we have the peace of God in our hearts.
 His peace resides deep within our inner man and is our ever-present possession - when we look to Jesus and focus the eyes of our minds upon HIM.

 Heavenly Father, thank You for Paul's letter to Titus and the wealth of information we can learn, not only in the selection of Church elders, but in the roles and responsibilities we all have in our homes and abroad.
 Thank You that when friends and loved ones are far away, we not only have peace with God, because of our great salvation, but we have the peace of God residing in our hearts, when our mind is focussed on Jesus.
 Thank You that no matter where I am, You are with me to encourage and guide me.
 Help me live a godly life, both in my home and in my wider community, for Your praise and glory.
 This I ask in Jesus' name, AMEN.